MattiaBaricordi/phylogeny_tutorship_2025/IQTree/IQTree_overview.md

 iqtree -s example.phy -m MFP
 # change -m MFP to -m TEST to resemble jModelTest/ProtTest
 ```
-the flag -m is the option to specify the model name to use during the analysis.
+the flag `-m` is the option to specify the model name to use during the analysis.
 The special MFP key word stands for ModelFinder Plus, which tells IQ-TREE to perform ModelFinder and the remaining analysis using the selected model.
 ModelFinder computes the loglikelihoods of an initial parsimony tree for many different models and the **Akaike information criterion (AIC)**, **corrected Akaike information criterion (AICc)**, and the **Bayesian information criterion (BIC)**.
 Then ModelFinder chooses the model that minimizes the **BIC score** (you can also change to AIC or AICc by adding the option -AIC or -AICc, respectively).
-*TIP: Starting with version 1.5.4, -m MFP is the default behavior.
-Thus, this run is equivalent to iqtree -s example.phy.*
+*TIP: Starting with version 1.5.4, `-m MFP` is the default behavior.
+Thus, this run is equivalent to iqtree `-s example.phy`.*
 Once ModelFinder runs, IQ-TREE will write an additional file:
 • example.phy.model: log-likelihoods for all models tested.
 It serves as a checkpoint file to recover an interrupted model selection.